Lemons, Lavender, & Laundry

 • Binder Clips (If applying wrapping paper)

-Directions for Covering Wire Shelving with Foam Board
+How to Cover Wire Shelving with Foam Board

 Using measuring tape to measure wire shelving

 Truthfully, you could just lay the foam boards on your wire shelves and call it a day, but I wasn’t super excited about plain, white foam board shelves, so I decided to cover them with wrapping paper.
-(Other ideas would be to paint the foam board or cover it in patterned contact paper, which was my original idea, but contact paper is 2 inches shorter than what I needed.
-Bummer.
-I also thought about covering it in fabric, but that can get expensive.)

 Binder clips attach wrapping paper to foam board prior to adding adhesive spray